Telecare: Telecare in the UK

 The telecare findings were supposed to be published at some point in the future.
 In fact they have never surfaced.
 Some patients are still hopeful that telecare will lead to substantial improvements in the quality of services.
-The research showed that the telecare approach was not cost effective, with an incremental cost per QALY when added to usual care of £92,000.
+The research showed that the telecare approach was not cost-effective, with an incremental cost per QALY when added to usual care of £92,000.

-The Government's Care Services minister, Paul Burstow, stated in 2012 that telehealth and telecare would be extended over the next five years (2012-2017) to reach three million people.
+The Government's Care Services minister, Paul Burstow, said in 2012 that telehealth and telecare would be extended over the next five years (2012-2017) to reach three million people.
 This ambition was formally abandoned in November 2013.
 In September 2014 NHS England announced a replacement, but much lower profile, new "technology enabled care services" programme.